Happy day at the Sunday market (with backpack full of good stuff), Puerto Mazzaron, Spain

 Top with a little cracker pepper and into then into the oven for 30 minutes (check them after 20 mins).

-They may blacken slightly, the sweet potatoes caramelising, this is good and will be great for the flavour.
+They may char slightly, the sweet potatoes caramelising, this is good and will be great for the flavour.

 When handling the burgers take care, you need to have good spatula skills here.
 They may fall apart unless handled with love.

-If your burgers fit in your aubergines (you have huge aubergines!) then make a classic burger, topped with some gorgeously piquant and sweet piquillos and a few slices of tomato.
-A salad would be nice.
+If your burgers fit in your aubergines (you have huge aubergines!) then make a classic burger, topped with some gorgeously piquant, sweet piquillos and a few slices of tomato and Parmesan.
+A green salad would be nice too.

 We Love It!

 Very, very tasty burgers.
 The cheese inside makes them really rich and the effort put into crafting them is well worth it.
 The roasted aubergines are a find, crisp and juicy, perfect with this sort of dense veggie burger.